Summary

 Vera: And not hard work.

 Vera: Exactly.
-And I only get money when I work very hard.
-Yeah.
-And the more painful it is the more recognition I get.
+I only get money when I work very hard.
+The more painful it is, the more recognition I get.

-Rick: I think so too.
-Here’s a follow-up question from Amanda in Florida who asked about the suffering.
-She said, do you have any advice on picking up suffering from others and how to handle that.
-She says in parentheses everything you guys have been saying is spot on.
+Rick: Here’s a follow-up question from Amanda in Florida, who asked about suffering.
+She said, Do you have any advice on picking up suffering from others and how to handle that?

 Rick: Great.
 Thank you.

-Vera: Yes.
-That is also I hear a lot of questions about picking up energies and with some people who find the spiritual world very interesting they find it very interesting to have an identity that can pick up energies.
-So they end up by picking all energies and want to get rid of it again because there is a belief that it is a interesting quality to pick it up and that also is a choice.
+Vera: I hear a lot of questions about picking up energies.
+Some people who find the spiritual world very interesting also find it very interesting to have an identity that can pick up energies.
+So they end up picking up all energies and then want to get rid of them again, because there is a belief that it is an interesting quality to pick them up.
+That also is a choice.

-Rick: Yeah.
-So in other words watch out what you wish for.
+Rick: In other words, watch out what you wish for.

 Vera: Exactly.
-But we aren’t aware of what we wished in the past always.
+But we aren’t always aware of what we wished for in the past.

-Rick: Here’s a question from Mark Peter in Santa Clara, California.
-He asks, has your awakening and growing abidance in the self had any impact on your relationship to perceived planetary threats for instance global warming, environmental degradation things like that.
+Rick: Has your awakening and growing abidance in the Self had any impact on your relationship to perceived planetary threats, for instance, global warming and environmental degradation?

-Vera: Exactly.
-Yes, totally.
-There was a phase that I was very sad about how people harmed themselves and harmed the world.
-But it was a phase because later on I realized that I have to… that I couldn’t change the world in its total and it was also not my role to change environment issues.
-And I do what I can in my square mile to fulfill my role in the play.
-So and I also realized that if I am still fighting towards all the things that harm from a dualistic or an ego point of view I am also fighting from an ego point of view.
-So if you really want to open your heart you have to accept also this kind of people and I have a very interesting exercise to do so.
+Vera: There was a phase when I was very sad about how people harmed themselves and harmed the world.
+But it was a phase, because later on I realized that I couldn’t change the world in its totality, and it was also not my role to change environmental issues.
+I do what I can in my square mile to fulfill my role in the play.

 Rick: What’s that?

-Vera: Because if you have an image of some of those perpetrators who reckon the world you can tune in into the resonance by seeing a picture or a movie or a video on YouTube of this harm or on the news, and then you have to – as we did at the beginning of the interview – you have to inhale the complete being, the complete energy system, the appearance of the perpetrator and have let them into your heart and that is where everything is already accepted.
-Accepting is nothing that you can do accepting is already here if you let that non-accepted object into your heart.
-Know what I mean?
+Vera: If you have an image of some of those perpetrators who wreck the world, you can tune into the resonance by seeing a picture, a movie, or a video on YouTube of this harm, or by watching the news.
+Then you have to—as we did at the beginning of the interview—inhale the complete being, the complete energy system, and the appearance of the perpetrator, and let them into your heart.
+That is where everything is already accepted.

 Rick: Yeah.

-Rick: Yeah, I heard an interesting story about a Tibetan monk who was kind of tortured and imprisoned and persecuted by the Chinese.
-And he eventually got out of there and someone asked him about his experience and he said “it was very difficult, I almost lost compassion for them a couple of times”.
+Rick: I heard an interesting story about a Tibetan monk who was tortured, imprisoned, and persecuted by the Chinese.
+Eventually he got out of there, and someone asked him about his experience.
+He said, It was very difficult.
+I almost lost compassion for them a couple of times.

 Rick: Yeah.